futuro/wikiporter/README.md

 input source, such as a bzipped xml file, into some output target, such as a database.

+It is currently in the alpha stage of development.
+Contributions welcome!

 ## Installation

 Download from https://github.com/futuro/wikiporter.